itriA40503/dnn-web-portal/README.md

 On `.eslintrc` will ignore some rule.

-You can using plugin on editor (like Sublime, VS code, Atom, WeBstorm ...)
+You can using plugin on editor (like Sublime, VS code, Atom, WebStorm ...)

 And install these modules :
 ```